zyazdani-92/SZ-hiPSC-DHM-Calcium-UNet/README.md

 The publication link and DOI will be added when available.

 ***

 ## Thanks

-- [Maxime Moreaud](https://orcid.org/0000-0002-4908-401X), whose stochastic patch-wise prediction method was used for batch processing of DHM and calcium images and contributed to improving the U-Net segmentation results.
+- [Maxime Moreaud](https://orcid.org/0000-0002-4908-401X), whose stochastic patch-wise prediction method was used for batch processing of DHM and calcium images and helped improve the U-Net segmentation results.

-- Image motion correction and registration were performed using the [Images Registration](https://github.com/Coohrentiin/Images_Registration) pipeline developed by [Corentin Coudray](https://github.com/Coohrentiin).
+- Image motion correction was performed using the [Images Registration](https://github.com/Coohrentiin/Images_Registration) pipeline developed by [Corentin Coudray](https://github.com/Coohrentiin).

+***

 ## Citation